Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 As they are doing this, get your bear spray out of its holster or chest harness, and have it positioned in your hand so you can deploy it without having to look at it.

 Your instinct as a small soft creature is to run, or at least get away from that posturing bear.

-If the bear approaches you once it spots you, it means either curiosity or animosity.
+If the bear approaches you once it spots you, it means one of two things, either curiosity or animosity toward you.

-There is a possibility of bluff charging, when the bear runs at you but diverts at the last moment.
+There is a possibility of bluff charging, when the bear runs at you full speed but diverts at the last possible moment.